 2. Research the culture

 There is nothing worse than consulting a specific minority group and not having a general understanding of their cultural norms.
-Certain cultures discourage women from speaking out and others discourage disagreeing with authority.
-When you research the culture ahead of time, you’ll be able to find ways around specific barriers that you may run into during the consultation.
+For example, certain cultures discourage women from expressing their opinions while others are discouraged when disagreeing with authority.
+Therefore, conducting prior research into the cultural context, councils can proactively identify these potential barriers.

 3. Don’t take anything personally